Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Methods

+All previous methods rely on hand-crafted features that are difficult to design and limited in their representation capabilities.
+With the renaissance of deep learning \citep{Krizhevsky2012NIPS}, convolutional neural networks have been applied to the object detection problem, resulting in significantly increased performance.
+Examples of the three most popular architectures are illustrated in \figref{fig:ObjectDetectionNetworks}.

-Convolutional Neural Networks allowed a significant improvement in the performance of object detectors.
-In the beginning, CNNs were integrated in sliding-window approaches (\cite{Sermanet2013CVPR}).
-However, the precise localization of objects is challenging because of the large receptive fields and strides. \cite{Girshick2014CVPR}, on the other hand, propose R-CNNs to solve the CNN localization problem with a ``recognition using regions'' paradigm.
-They generate many region proposals using selective search (\cite{Uijlings2013IJCV}), extract a fixed-length feature vector for each proposal using a CNN and classify each region with a linear SVM.
-Region-based CNNs are computationally expensive but several improvements have been proposed to reduce the computational burden (\cite{He2014ECCV, Girshick2015ICCV}). \cite{He2014ECCV} use spatial pyramid pooling which allows to compute a convolutional feature map for the entire image with only one run of the CNN in contrast to R-CNN that needs to be applied on many image regions. \cite{Girshick2015ICCV} further improve with a single-stage training algorithm that jointly learns to classify object proposals and refine their spatial locations.
-Even though these region-based networks have proven to be very successful on the PASCAL VOC benchmark, they could not achieve similar performance on KITTI.
-The main reason for this is that the KITTI dataset contains objects at many different scales and small objects which are often heavily occluded or truncated.
-These objects are hard to detect using the region-based networks.
-Therefore, several methods for obtaining better object proposals have been proposed (\cite{Ren2015NIPS,Chen2016ARXIV,Chen2016CVPRa,Yang2016CVPR,Cai2016ECCV}).
+\citet{Sermanet2013CVPR} introduced CNNs to the pedestrian detection problem by learning the extraction of expressive features in an unsupervised fashion using convolutional sparse auto-encoders.
+Eventually, they train a classifier in an end-to-end supervised fashion while extracting the features with a sliding window scheme and jointly fine-tuning the auto-encoders.
+However, they use a shallow network with a small receptive field, which allows precise localization of the objects using a sliding window approach.
+In contrast, deeper networks with larger receptive fields complicate the precise localization because local information is extracted in earlier layers, while high-level information is represented in deeper layers.
+Therefore, \citet{Girshick2014CVPR} propose R-CNNs to solve the CNN localization problem via a ``recognition using regions'' paradigm.
+They generate many region proposals using selective search \citep{Uijlings2013IJCV}, extract a fixed-length feature vector for each proposal using a CNN and classify each region with a linear SVM.
+Region-based CNNs are computationally expensive but several improvements have been proposed to reduce the computational burden \citep{He2014ECCV, Girshick2015ICCV}. \citet{He2014ECCV} use spatial pyramid pooling which allows computing a convolutional feature map for the entire image with only one run of the CNN in contrast to R-CNN that needs to be applied on many image regions. \citet{Girshick2015ICCV} (Fast-RCNN) further improve upon these results by proposing a single-stage training algorithm using a multi-task loss that jointly learns to classify object proposals and refine their spatial locations.